 It’s here, deep in the jungles of Myanmar, elephants like Khin Mi are cared for.

-Just recently, the team noticed Khin Mi had a fever.
-They were concerned she may have contracted a virus which causes a haemorrhagic fever.
-The type of herpes virus is very contagious and deadly to elephants, who initially manifest only a mild fever, dullness and respiratory issues.
+Given Khin Mi's age, the vet and her oozie were gravely concerned when she caught a fever.
+They were concerned she may have contracted a virus that causes a haemorrhagic fever.
+The type of herpes virus is very contagious and deadly to elephants, who initially manifest only a mild fever, dullness, and respiratory issues.
 If this was the case, she would have to be isolated in intensive care immediately.

 Wearing the correct PPE, the team collected a trunk sample (the equivalent of a nasal swab) and a blood sample to help diagnose the disease.
-It was such a relief when the results came back negative and it became clear Khin Mi was just run down from the regular flu.
-She has since made a full recovery.
+It was such a relief when the results came back negative, and it became clear Khin Mi was just run down from the regular flu.
+With the support of her oozie and vet, she was able to make a full recovery.

 By providing ongoing veterinary training and supplies to the hospital, we’ve been able to make stories like Khin Mi’s possible.
 Not only that, but we’ve given oozies a place to turn to when their elephants – who are part of their family – need expert care.